Earlier I looked at vintage tour guides. Today, it's vintage

 test of time as well-organized, written in concise, plain English, and they even look good on your bookshelves.
 What stands out is that these books were also sturdy--hard covers and bindings that still hold together and must have been made for durability knowing the treatment they'd be getting from student wear and tear.

-Of my four books, two were published by The American Book Company (ABC), an educational book publisher that specialized in elementary school, secondary school, and collegiate-level textbooks.
+Of the six examples from my library, two were published by The American Book Company (ABC), an educational book publisher that specialized in elementary school, secondary school, and collegiate-level textbooks.
 They were best known for publishing the McGuffey Readers, which sold 120 million copies between 1836 and 1960.
-The other two books were published by their main competitor, Macmillan Publishing, an offshoot of the Macmillan UK publisher.
+Two other two books were published by their main competitor, Macmillan Publishing, an offshoot of the Macmillan UK publisher.

 1. A History of English Literature by William Allan Neilson and Ashley Horace Thorndike (Macmillan Company 1923).
 With a name like Ashlely Horace Thorndike, your destiny to is write such a history.
 This book, now nearly 100 years old, was owned by David H. Popper of "Shepherd 12".
 Some of the pages are filled with Mr. Popper's pen and ink notes.
 A thoughtful balance of illustrations, chronological tables, portraits, and excerpts.
 Purchased for $1 but can't remember where.